znhh6018/sponge/README.md

 ## lab 1:

 	The receive part.A reassembler for reassemble the strings you received.
-They may be out of order ,longer than the capacity or duplicate, or other circumstances you may   not think of, e.g. an empty substring with eof.
+They may be out of order ,longer than the capacity or duplicate, or other circumstances you may <br> not think of, e.g. an empty substring with eof.

 ## lab 2:
 	The receive part.I put the most receive logic in lab1,so this part didn't take too much time and codes.